Yandex Cloud

 3. Create a user named ksql and assign them the ACCESS_ROLE_ADMIN role for all topics.

-4. Check that you can connect to the ksqlDB server.
+4. Make sure you can connect to the ksqlDB server.

-5. Install the kafkacat utility on the ksqlDB server and check that you can use it to connect to a Managed Service for Apache Kafka® cluster over SSL.
+5. Install kafkacat on the ksqlDB server and check that you can use it to connect to the Managed Service for Apache Kafka® cluster over SSL.

 Set up Apache Kafka® integration for the ksqlDB databaseSet up Apache Kafka® integration for the ksqlDB database